- Facts to Know

 Your risk of stroke also goes up if you take oral contraceptives and smoke.
 Talk with your health care professional to weigh the pros and cons of oral contraceptives as compared to other forms of birth control.

-If you are a nondrinker, this is not a recommendation to start using alcohol.
-And certainly, if you are pregnant or have another health condition that could make alcohol use harmful, you should not drink.
+If you are pregnant or have another health condition that could make alcohol use harmful, you should not drink.